Aunty Matilda Williams-House

 Why is Cultural Safety Important?

 Cultural Safety is extremely important in the professional roles of Nurses and Midwives.
 Cultural Safety is as critical as clinical safety.
+The term ‘Cultural’ is not about cultural identity, ethnicity or traditions.
+Rather, it’s about the ‘culture’ of power.

 The concept of Cultural Safety:

-• arose from the colonial context of Aotearoa (New Zealand) by Māori nurses and nursing students in response to the manifestations of racism they and other Māori people were experiencing, evident in their experiences of poor health outcomes, and low participation in the nursing workforce.
+• arose from the colonial context of Aotearoa (New Zealand) by Māori nurses and nursing students in response to the manifestations of racism.

-• was further theorised by Māori nursing educator, Dr Irihapeti Ramsden, who received permission from this Māori student to develop the concept of cultural safety into the theoretical and practical framework of kawa whakaruruhau meaning protection (pronounced: ‘ka-wa’ ‘faka-ru-ru-ho’).
+• was further theorised by Māori nursing educator, Dr Irihapeti Ramsden, to develop the concept of cultural safety into the theoretical and practical framework of kawa whakaruruhau meaning protection (pronounced: ‘ka-wa’ ‘faka-ru-ru-ho’).

 • was the focus of Dr Ramsden’s 2001 CATSIN Conference presentation, where she shared her theorising and real practice implications.